National Students' Union of India

 The National Students' Union of India (NSUI) is the student wing of the Indian National Congress.
-It was established on 9 April 1971, founded by Indira Gandhi after merging the Kerala Students Union and the West Bengal State Chhatra Parishad to form a national students' organisation.
-Varun Choudhary is the current National President of NSUI.
+It was established on 9 April 1971, founded by Indira Gandhi after merging the Kerala Students' Union and the West Bengal Students' Union to form a national students' organisation.
+Vinod Jakhar is the current National President of NSUI.
 With 4 million members and a presence in 15,000 colleges across the country, NSUI is the world’s largest progressive student's union.

 Membership

 In order to become a member of NSUI, one must be under 27 years of age, must be a student, must be a citizen of India, must not be part of any other political organization and must not have been convicted of any criminal activity in the past.
 NSUI categorizes its members into "Primary Members" and "Active Members".
 One can become member by filling online membership form.

 Campaigns

 Hum Badlenge Campaign

 The "Hum Badlenge" Campaign by NSUI was launched in November 2024 under which the organization has invited passionate students to become Campus Ambassadors for their universities.
 Students can apply online through Hum Badlenge website and this nationwide initiative aims to identify ambassadors in 250+ universities across India.

 As part of the campaign, ambassadors will: